 You see...there is not one "Melbourne property market."

 And there will not be a property “crash” of Melbourne property prices as some commentators are predicting.

 For house prices to “crash”, you need to have forced sellers and nobody there to buy their properties.

 This only happens at times of high unemployment, but currently, anybody who wants a job to help to get a job and with rising wages, it’s unlikely that we will see many distressed sellers forced to sell.

 Sure some recent buyers will find high mortgage costs a financial challenge, but there is likely to be little mortgage stress in Australia as 50% of homeowners have no mortgage on their home at all and most of the other homeowners – those who bought more than a year or two ago – will have substantial equity in their properties and are months in advance of their mortgage payments.

 However, some who recently purchased a property and haven’t experienced market cycles will find the current market conditions are concerned.

-And the situation will only be exacerbated with the opening the floodgates for migrants who don’t bring a home with them when they come to Australia.
+And the situation will only be exacerbated with the opening of the floodgates for migrants who don’t bring home with them when they come to Australia.